 The first version of the P3-VALUE tool consisted of four modules in separate Excel files that enabled users to conduct a VfM analysis.
-P3-VALUE 2.0 integrates all these separate modules into a single Excel-based tool and adds the PDBCA component to it.
-It should be noted that the development of P3-VALUE 2.0 was a continuous balancing act between flexibility (necessary for real-life calculations), simplicity (necessary for educational purposes) and complexity (necessary for more accurate calculations).
+P3-VALUE 2.0 integrated all these separate modules into a single Excel-based tool and added the PDBCA component to it.
+The latest version of the tool (P3-VALUE 2.1) builds on P3-VALUE 2.0 by modifying a number of calculations, integrating certain additional economic benefits, and adding a simplified input and output mode.
+It should be noted that the development of P3-VALUE 2.1 was a continuous balancing act between flexibility (necessary for real-life calculations), simplicity (necessary for educational purposes) and complexity (necessary for more accurate calculations).
 The result is a tool that is relatively easy to use while still allowing for sufficient flexibility.
-The simplified overall structure of the P3-VALUE 2.0 is shown in the figure below.
+The simplified overall structure of the P3-VALUE 2.1 is shown in Figure 1 below.

-As shown in the figure, the tool compares the P3 delivery model to the Public Sector Comparator (PSC or Conventional Delivery, used interchangeably throughout this guide and in the tool) and Delayed PSC.
-For a discussion on the definition of Delayed PSC, please refer to Part II 5.1.
+As shown in Figure 1, the tool compares the P3 delivery model to the Public Sector Comparator (PSC or Conventional Delivery, used interchangeably throughout this guide and in the tool) and Delayed PSC.
+For a discussion on the definition of Delayed PSC, please refer to Part II .
 As can be seen, the VfM analysis and PDBCA share a number of common elements such as project costs and risks.
 Other elements such as revenues and financing are used only for VfM, whereas economic benefits are only relevant for PDBCA.
-P3-VALUE 2.0 enables users to make assumptions regarding P3 efficiencies that may impact the project's costs, revenues, risks and/or benefits, hence helping users distinguish between conventional and P3 delivery.
-Before discussing the tool in more detail, it is important to explain what P3-VALUE 2.0 can and what it cannot do.
+P3-VALUE 2.1 enables users to make assumptions regarding P3 efficiencies that may impact the project's costs, revenues, risks and/or benefits, hence helping users distinguish between conventional and P3 delivery.
+Before discussing the tool in more detail, it is important to explain what P3-VALUE 2.1 can and what it cannot do.

-P3-VALUE 2.0 enables users to carry out a high level analysis of a real-world highway project, thereby enabling users to reach the following transactional objectives:
+P3-VALUE 2.1 enables users to carry out a high-level analysis of a real-world highway project, thereby enabling users to reach the following transactional objectives: